pinkpong111/instability-dynamics-multi-agent/README.md

 ---

 As multi-agent systems expand their degrees of freedom and exploration space, a class of structural instability emerges that cannot be resolved through conventional conflict-management mechanisms.
-This theory defines that instability as Vector Storm, characterizes its generative mechanism, presents a conceptual dynamical model, analyzes network propagation structure, and proposes preventive architectural design principles.
+This theory defines that instability as Vector Storm, characterizes its generative mechanism, presents a dynamical model of instability scaling, analyzes network propagation structure, and proposes preventive architectural design principles.

 ---